-If you have plans to visit the area, I have some ideas for spending 24 hours in Scarborough Maine.
-To be honest, I had not heard of Scarborough before.
-Having visited Maine only once, and that trip was about 24 hours in Portland, I only knew that we would be very close to the beach, which is always a good thing in my book.
+Chances are you haven’t heard of Scarborough Maine unless you’ve been to the area.
+To be honest, I had not heard of it before either.
+Having visited Maine only once, and that trip was about 24 hours in Portland, I only knew that we would be very close to the beach – always a good thing in my book.

 Of course, anytime you’re traveling, one of the most important pieces of your itinerary is where you will be laying your head at the end of the day.
 In fact, that was the first piece of this trip.